whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <p><b>Coupon:</b> <a href="http://xo.fff.me/cwUVT" target="_blank">Get $10 off your first box through this link</a>!</p>
 <p><b>What's in the box:</b> You'll receive a seasonal gift box filled with the newest most fab items, hand-picked by the FabFitFun Team.
 Full-sized items will include beauty, fashion, fitness, wellness and home products guaranteed to make you feel like a VIP all year long.</p>

 <p>FabFitFun is one of my favorite subscriptions because they have such a good mix of products in their boxes everytime!
-So as soon as I saw my mailman walking towards my door with this purple box, I just went straight for him.
-Yes, I was that excited to open this box!</p>
+So as soon as I saw my mailman walking towards my door with this purple box, I went straight for him.
+Yep, I was that excited to open this box!</p>

 <center><a href="http://xo.fff.me/cAIsf" target="_blank">
 <img src="/images/FabFitFunFall2015OpenBox.jpg" border="0" style="border:none;max-width:100%;" alt="First look at unboxing" />